 How do you know if you would make a great automotive service technician?

 If you love cars, that’s a great start.
 Not only do you love the way a six-cylinder engine feels and sounds when you pump the gas pedal, but you are curious about the way it works.
 Maybe you fooled around in the garage growing up, tinkering under the hood with family or friends or liked building things as a child like Michael did.
 Michael, one of SCI’s automotive apprenticeship students, couldn’t find a passion in any job until he started working for O’Reilly Auto Parts.
 Something clicked for him as he started learning about all the equipment that goes into auto body repair and he thought, “this is what I really want to do.”
 Watch Michael’s full video below.

 You might be thinking to yourself “OK, THIS IS COOL, I want to learn how to fix cars.
 Where do I start?
 Are there automotive mechanic schools out there?”

-Check out the Automotive Service Technician program page here to learn more about enrollment, or fill out the form below.
+Check out the Automotive Service Technician program page here to learn more about enrollment, or fill out the form to request more info.

 Want to learn more about how National Certifications might help you in today’s job market?